brevis-network/zkvm-bench/README.md

 This repository provides instructions for benchmarking four zkVMs: RISC0, OpenVM, SP1, and Pico.

-Our initial benchmarks —- detailed in our [blog post](https://blog.brevis.network/2025/02/11/introducing-pico-a-modular-and-performant-zkvm/) -— present an apple-to-apple comparison by running each zkVM on identical hardware (`r7a.x48large`), compiling the same Rust program, and executing without compiler acceleration or custom parameters.
-This consistent approach was applied across all zkVMs, including Pico, ensuring fairness.
+Our initial benchmarks -— detailed in our [blog post](https://blog.brevis.network/2025/02/11/introducing-pico-a-modular-and-performant-zkvm/) -- compare all zkVMs under identical conditions: the same hardware (r7a.x48large), the same Rust program, and execution without compiler acceleration or custom parameters.
+This ensures a fair, apple-to-apple comparison, including for Pico.

-While these results effectively showcase each zkVM's capabilities, we recognize that teams behind these VMs may prefer optimized settings.
-We hereby offer benchmarks configured to each zkVM's strengths.
-For RISC0 and SP1, we use settings from their [`zkvm-perf`](https://github.com/succinctlabs/zkvm-perf) repository, and for OpenVM, we use settings from the [`openvm-reth-benchmark`](https://github.com/axiom-crypto/openvm-reth-benchmark) repository.
-This approach allows each zkVM to demonstrate its best possible performance on CPU.
+Recognizing that teams may favor optimized settings, we also provide benchmarks tuned to each zkVM’s strengths.
+RISC0 and SP1 use configurations from their [`zkvm-perf`](https://github.com/succinctlabs/zkvm-perf) repository, while OpenVM uses settings from the [`openvm-reth-benchmark`](https://github.com/axiom-crypto/openvm-reth-benchmark) repository, enabling each to achieve its best possible CPU performance.

 ## Setup